 VSM and Agile Sprint Planning

 Synchronizing VSM with agile sprint planning provides benefits to both.
 In sprint planning, a sprint goal is identified.
 This goal is the final objective of the sprint and should be connected to a product feature or customer deliverable.
 The business cost for the epic, user story, and work effort can be determined using the data collected during the value stream mapping exercise.
-By adding the combined cost of the backlog for a feature or service, you can determine the total cost of IT investment.
-Comparing this to the value of the feature or service to customer experience will determine the ROI for the business.

 Prioritize Work Using VSM